Kilo-Org/kilo-dev-mcp-server/src/tools/vscode-extension-testing/README.md

    - VSCode is launched with the extension in development mode
    - The extension can read the `.PROMPT` file and execute the prompt
    - The tool call blocks and waits for the extension to complete
+   - Session information is stored persistently to allow access from different processes

 2. When the extension completes its work:
    - It (or another client) calls `stop_dev_extension`